SnorzMorz/Individual-Capstone-Project/README.md

 ~~~

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Database
 For the database, I use the MongoDB Atlas cloud database.
-I chose Atlas because it offers 500MB of free storage, I have been wanting to learn how to use MongoDB for quite some time, and because the Python MongoDB library is easy to learn and has good documentation.
-Before deleting or inserting data, initialise the ``` MongoClient()```, this will be sued for connection to the collection
+I chose Atlas because it offers 500MB of free storage.
+Also because  I have been wanting to learn how to use MongoDB for quite some time, and because the Python MongoDB library is easy to learn and has good documentation.
+Before deleting or inserting data, initialize the ``` MongoClient()```, this will be used for connecting to the database.
 ~~~python
 client = MongoClient(
     "mongodb+srv://andrisvaivods11:password@cluster0.4ozrv.mongodb.net/test")